Bastien18/IAA_2024/lab3/student/rapport.md

 - **Explain your cropping algorithm.**

-he cropping algorithm implemented in the reshape_img function crops an input image by taking only the inner center pixels, resulting in an output image with specified dimensions.
+The cropping algorithm implemented in the reshape_img function crops an input image by taking only the inner center pixels, resulting in an output image with specified dimensions.

 The function calculates the offsets (xOffset and yOffset) needed to center the crop region within the input image.
 These offsets are calculated by finding the difference between the dimensions of the input image and the desired dimensions of the output image, and then dividing by 2.
 This ensures that the crop region is centered both horizontally and vertically within the input image.